zpg6/pingg/README.md

 To play around with some Angular on the side before getting into this repository's project files, it would be helpful to check out [Using Angular in Visual Studio Code](https://code.visualstudio.com/docs/nodejs/angular-tutorial).
 Be sure to use **Typescript** and **CSS**.

+If you haven't used Angular before, please watch this [video](https://www.youtube.com/watch?v=23o0evRtrFI) and use VSCode to replicate what he makes.
+It's important for everyone working on aspects of an Angular project to understand the concept of component hierarchy and reusability.

 ## Code Scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 It may be easier to use the Terminal/CommandPrompt inside of VSCode.
 I use one Terminal for `ng g ...` commands and one that runs the server and re-compiles in real-time after running `ng serve` and leaving it open in the background.